-- 1. Locate the ERASE button on your device. - 2.
-Press and hold the ERASE button perform a device reset.
-The ERASE button has modes:
+1. Locate the ERASE button on your device.

-■ Configuration reset:

-• The device reboots automatically and resets to factory defaults.
+- 2. Press the ERASE button perform a device reset.
+The ERASE button has the following modes: - Configuration reset: - Press and release the ERASE button. - The device reboots automatically and resets to factory defaults.
 This does not remove any automatically generated certificates and keys.

-Full device reset:
+■ Full device reset:

-- After the device reboots from the first button press, immediately press and the ERASE button again. - The device reboots again and resets to factory defaults, as well as also removing generated certificates and keys. - 3.
+- After the device reboots from the first button press, immediately press and releasethe ERASE button again. - The device reboots again and resets to factory defaults, as well as also removing generated certificates and keys. - 3.
 After resetting the device: - a.
-Connect to the IX10 by using the serial port or by using an Ethernet cable to connect the IX10 ETH port to your PC. - b.
-Log into the IX10:
+Connect to the IX15 by using the serial port or by using an Ethernet cable to connect the IX15 ETH port to your PC. - b.
+Log into the IX15: